jinghaoyong/ecommerce/README.md

-navbar become responsive and always stay top when scroll to bottom, and being common which can be dynamically repalced the title, image and theme colour✅ font variable decared in style.scss and can be use everywhere✅ prefix translate of nav bar ✅
+navbar become responsive and always stay top when scroll to bottom, and being common which can be dynamically repalced the title, image and theme colour✅ font variable decared in style.scss and can be use everywhere✅ prefix translate of nav bar ✅ search bar in nav bar ✅ categories in nava bar ✅
 ## Pending To do
 prefix translate
 lazy loading